AmpelAstro/Ampel-nuclear/README.md

 The `-i` initiates a new stream token.
 To change the date, use `-d YYYY-MM-DD` for a certain day.
 The script will request alerts for the 24 hours after this date.
 Note: When requesting a full day with `-d` from the archive, the first run will probably fail, as it's not ready yet (`URL is locked`).
 Just rerun `./run_tde_test.py -d YYYY-MM-DD` in that case until it works.

-To check output, go to the `temp` directory that gets created.
+To check the output, go to the `temp` directory that gets created when script is run without `-p` (push to dropbox).